aardappel/lobster/docs/source/philosophy.md

 This document tries to clarify why certain design choices were made in the Lobster language and system.

+NOTE: this may be a little out of date.
+Lobster has evolved a lot since I wrote this.

 ### Primary Motivation

 The most important over-arching reason behind everything in Lobster was to make